frenchie4111/frenchie4111.github.io/_posts/2024-02-02-draft-is-it-possible-to-start-anwhere-that-isnt-the-beginning.md

 Just get started.

-### but Like, how do I start?

-Honestly, I think today's article isn’t about how to start, but just that you should start.
+### hello my dear readers

 My dear readers, thank you for making it this far with me.
 I hope something about this struck a chord.
 If it did, I swear to god, please reach out to me, I would love to know.
 My goal with these essays is to define a generalized process for getting stuff done, for pushing your will into the world, and making a difference.
 I am going to make a lot of assumptions about you as we go, I never intended to offend (however, sometimes I do try to spin a fine rhyme), my goal is not to tell you who you are, but to use my assumed persona of you as a common point of perspective that I can explain ideas from.

+Here's what I am promising for now.
+I will keep working on this.
+This essay will definitely change a lot, more will be added, embarassing things will be cut, new essays will be written.
+I am going to just start working on this, and eventually it will be finished.

-### Related reading
+### related reading

  1. [Shia LaBeouf "Just Do It" Motivational Speech](https://www.youtube.com/watch?v=ZXsQAXx_ao0)